 Alcohol Use and Cancer Risk

-Heavy drinkers have 10-15 times higher risk of developing these cancers than those who do not drink.
-However, the overall risk increases after just 1 drink a day for women or 2 for men.
+Heavy drinkers have a higher risk of developing these cancers than those who do not drink.
+The American Cancer Society recommends limiting alcohol consumption to two drinks per day for men and one drink per day for women.
 (A drink is defined as 12 ounces of regular beer, 5 ounces of wine, or 1.5 ounces of 80-proof liquor.)
 Higher breast cancer risk has been associated with just a few drinks a week, so the risk is not limited to heavy drinking.
+For cancer prevention, The American Institute for Cancer Research recommends not to drink any alcohol.

 If you are a moderate to heavy drinker, you can decrease your risk of cancers associated with alcohol by significantly cutting down alcohol use or stopping all together.
 It may be difficult at first to deal with alcohol withdraw symptoms and may be even harder to stop drinking entirely, but it is worth it to reap the benefits of improving your heath.
-After 15-20 years of being alcohol free, your risk of developing esophageal or head and neck cancer is almost equal to that of someone who never drank.
+After 15-20 years of being alcohol free, your risk of developing esophageal or head and neck cancer does decrease.
 You should talk to and get help from your healthcare provider if you have decided to quit drinking in order to better manage the symptoms of withdrawal, particularly if you are a heavy drinker.

-There are reports that low to moderate alcohol consumption (1- 2 drinks/day for a man, 1 drink a day for a woman) may lower one's risk of heart and cardiovascular disease.
+There are reports that low to moderate alcohol consumption (1- 2 drinks per day for a man, 1 drink per day for a woman) may lower one's risk of heart and cardiovascular disease.
 The potential benefits of low-moderate alcohol consumption should be weighed against other possible health risks for each individual person.
-If you have questions about the safety of your level of alcohol intake, talk to your physician or other healthcare provider.
+If you have questions about the safety of your level of alcohol intake, talk to your healthcare provider.
 Under any circumstances, heavy alcohol use contributes to cancer risk as well as many other health issues, and should be avoided.

 Resources for more information